RicardoRB/dartness/README.md

 ## Goals

-The following goals are the main objectives that Dartness needs to provided and why it was designed for:
+The following goals are the main objectives that Dartness needs to provide and why it was designed for:

 * 🛠 **Full stack integration** with flutter or other dart front end frameworks
 * 🤹‍♀️🤹‍♂️ **Easy and understandable** for people coming from other kind of technology